Rod Grams: Early political career

 Grams launched his political career by winning the 1992 Republican nomination in Minnesota's 6th congressional district.
-He defeated Democratic incumbent Gerry Sikorski in the general election.
+He defeated the Democratic incumbent Gerry Sikorski in the general election.
 During the campaign, Grams benefited from high name recognition in the district—from years as news anchor at KMSP-TV—and Sikorski's involvement in the House banking scandal.
 He served in the 103rd Congress as a member of the House of Representatives, and in the 104th, 105th, and 106th congresses as a member of the U.S. Senate.

 U.S. Senate

-After David Durenberger announced he would not seek reelection, Grams surprised many by announcing, just months into his first term in the U.S. House, that he would run for the Senate.
-Grams faced opposition for the Republican endorsement from State Senator Gen Olson, Bert McKasy (Durenberger's former chief of staff), and Doug McFarland.
+After David Durenberger announced he would not seek reelection, Grams surprised many by announcing, just months into his term in the U.S. House, that he would run for the Senate.
+Grams faced opposition from Gen Olson, a member of the Minnesota Senate, Bert McKasy, who was Durenberger's former chief of staff, and Doug McFarland, a law professor.
 During the party endorsement process, the Grams campaign closely aligned itself with supporters of Allen Quist, who was challenging incumbent Governor Arne Carlson for reelection in the 1994 gubernatorial race.
 Weeks before the state Republican convention, McFarland dropped out of the Senate race after endorsing Quist for governor and joining his ticket as Quist's running mate.

 After numerous ballots at the convention in St. Paul, Grams won the Republican endorsement over Olson and McKasy.
-He also won the Republican primary against Arne Carlson's Lieutenant Governor Joanell Dyrstad, who had been replaced as his running mate by State Senator Joanne Benson.
+He also won the Republican primary against Arne Carlson's Lieutenant Governor Joanell Dyrstad, who had been replaced as his running mate by Joanne Benson, a member of the Minnesota Senate.
 In the general election against Democratic Farmer Labor candidate Ann Wynia and Independence Party candidate Dean Barkley, Grams won, 49% to 44%.

 Grams ran for reelection in 2000, losing to Mark Dayton.
 During the campaign, Grams's wife Christine Gunhus was revealed to have written anonymous disparaging emails about Grams's potential Democratic rival Mike Ciresi from her home computer.
 She received a fine and suspended sentence for violating political advertising regulations.
 The Grams campaign also ran a commercial during the campaign featuring Grams's mother, Audrey Grams, that ended with her saying, "Uffda, vote for Rod."